Copy Week 2 assignment from Sharon's log into your learning log:

 Sugata Mitra: Kids Can Teach Themselves

-Also read the transcript to understand his words and his terms.
+Reading the video transcript AS YOU VIEW helps understand the words and terms.

-8. Why does Mitra think remote places should receive new technology first?
+Why does Mitra believe that poor schools in remote places should receive new technology FIRST for students learning instead of wealthy schools?

 |